yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 Usually, people resort to suggestion when they are afraid to say it straight.
 Instead of saying "the app must work on Android 3.x and higher," they say "I would suggest making the app compatible with Android 3.x and higher."
 See the difference?
-In the first sentence, the author is trying to avoid personal responsibility.
+In the second sentence, the author is trying to avoid personal responsibility.
 He's not saying "exactly Android 3.x;" he's just suggesting.
 Don't be a coward; say it straight.
 If you make a mistake, we'll correct you.